 - HONEY - The addition of honey (an invert sugar; so is corn syrup) helps prevent crystallization from occurring and turning the texture of the caramel layer grainy.
 The honey also provides a nice flavor.
 If you want to substitute for honey, use corn syrup or glucose syrup (other invert sugars).

-- ESPRESSO POWDER – While this is technically optional, I love the addition of espresso powder.
-It’s one of my favorite ingredients – I’ve used it in mint mocha chocolate chip ice cream and this coffee chocolate mascarpone tart.
-In these caramel pecan shortbread bars, you don’t really note an outright coffee taste, but it adds a darker depth to the caramel.
+- ESPRESSO POWDER - While this is technically optional, I love the addition of espresso powder.
+It's one of my favorite ingredients - I've used it in mint mocha chocolate chip ice cream and this coffee chocolate mascarpone tart.
+In this caramel pecan recipe, you don't really note an outright coffee taste, but it adds a darker depth to the caramel.
 The bitterness of the espresso also helps balance the sweetness of the caramel.

 - Espresso powder is NOT finely ground espresso coffee beans.
 It is made of instant coffee crystals that have been highly concentrated.
 It fully dissolves when added to liquids.
 It's great for adding a coffee flavor to cakes, frostings, and other recipes without introducing additional liquid that might impact the wet to dry ratio of the recipe.
 My local store carries Medaglia D'Oro instant espresso powder, which is what I used here.
 I recommend going to the effort to find it.

 - If you need to substitute for espresso powder, try using the same amount of instant coffee granules.
 You may need to increase the amount slightly - taste as you go.

 - PECANS - This recipe calls for two sizes of pecans - both whole and coarsely chopped.
 It gives a nice visual variety and allows more pecan to nestle into the caramel.
 Purchase enough whole pecans for the entire recipe and then chop half yourself; they'll be fresher than chopped packaged pecans and you can better control the sizing.